aronnicksnts/kaggle-projects/README.md

 ## Flower Recognition

-Utilizes the knn algorithm and cnn to try and predict what type of flower is in the photo.
+Utilization of knn algorithm and cnn to try and predict what type of flower is in the photo.
 With the knn algorithm, the model was able to get an accuracy of 35%.
 The cnn had a total of 10 epochs and was able to perform better compared to the knn algorithm, with an accuracy of 62%.

 ## Fortune Top 1000 Companies by Revenue 2022